-Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years Pass Preliminary Exam Before the end of second year (normally at end of the 3 rd or 4 th quarter) Oral Qualifying Exam Committee approved then Pass Oral Qualifying Exam Before the end of second or third year

-Continue research, write Ph.D.
+Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Program Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years Pass Preliminary Exam Before the end of second year (normally at end of first year) Oral Qualifying Exam Committee approved then Before the end of Pass Oral Qualifying Exam second year Continue research, write Ph.D.
 Thesis Normally 3.5 to 5 years from start of program Submit application to graduate through R'Web By Mon. of 4 th week of graduation quarter Defend Ph.D.
-Thesis, submit it to Graduate Division Quarter of Graduation 0
+Thesis, submit it to Graduate Division Quarter of Graduation

-C. English Proficiency Exam (Versant Test)
+C. English Proficiency Exam (formerly SPEAK Test)

-Ph.D. students whose native language is not English and are promised TA (or TA/GSR) support as part of their UCR admission offers, must pass the English Proficiency Requirement (Versant test) prior to the start of their second year of study.
+Ph.D. students whose native language is not English and are promised TA (or TA/GSR) support as part of their UCR admission offers, must pass the English Proficiency Requirement (formerly SPEAK test) prior to the start of their second year of study.
 If they do not meet this requirement at the time they are offered a TA position by the Department (and thus are not eligible for a TA position), they will be considered to have declined their appointment.
 The English Proficiency requirements for TA eligibility are described in Section V.